Boes-man/wiz_se_demo_cli/README.md

 The `iac` branch will use the `wiz-scan-iac.yaml` action and the `container` branch will use the `wiz-scan-container.yaml` action.

-### VS Code Setup
+### OPTIONAL - VS Code Setup

 Clone down a local copy of the repo and add it to VS Code Verify that you have all of the required branches

 ```
+> git fetch
 > git branch
-  container
-  iac
+  container-pass
+  iac-pass
+  container-fail
+  iac-fail
 * main
 ```
 Use the git checkout command to swicth between branches
 ```
 > git checkout iac
-Switched to branch 'iac'
+Switched to branch 'iac-pass'
-Your branch is up to date with 'origin/iac'.
+Your branch is up to date with 'origin/iac-pass'.
 ```
 ### Container Scanning